Sarvxsh555/delta-demo/README.md

 # delta-demo
-This is a Demo for Git and GitHub class.
+This is a Demo for Git &amp; GitHub class.

  # Teacher
- Shradha Khapra
+Shradha

 # Student
 Sarvesh